COVID-19 Preparedness and Response Plan

 - Individuals who can work from home are still encouraged to do so with the permission of the City Manager

-The Public Safety building remains open at the front lobby at 17145 Maumee Avenue.
-The Grosse Pointe Municipal Court also opened to the public on June 15, 2020 at City Hall, following rules reviewed and approved by the State Supreme Court.
-The court will resume the first physical court session at the Unitarian Universalist Church on Maumee Avenue, across from City Hall, on June 18, 2020.
+The NEW Public Safety building is open at the front lobby located at 17320 Mack Avenue.
+The Grosse Pointe Municipal Court is operating under the rules reviewed and approved by the State Supreme Court.
+The court has resumed court sessions at the Unitarian Universalist Church on Maumee Avenue, across from City Hall.
 Court sessions will still be conducted as much as possible via teleconference.

 If an active employee is identified with a confirmed case of COVID-19, the City will immediately notify the local public health department, and within 24 hours, notify any co-workers, contractors, or suppliers who may have come into contact with the person with a confirmed case of COVID-19.
 The City will send employees in the affected areas home and temporarily close to allow for immediate deep cleaning by an outside firm if an employee is found to have contracted COVID-19